Blendify/blender-manual/blender_docs/manual/grease_pencil/animation/introduction.rst

 ---------------------

-This example shows you how to animate a bouncing ball with a traditional 2D animation technique and *Grease Pencil*.
+This example shows you how to animate a bouncing ball with a traditional 2D animation technique and Grease Pencil.

 First, go to menu :menuselection:`File --> New --> 2D Animation` to start with a new 2D animation template.
 The template is ready to quick start your animation with a Grease Pencil object already created,